I Gemelli da Polso – that’s the title of Leonardo Volpini’s remarkable book. In Italian, it simply means: Cuff Links.

 I Gemelli da Polso – The Cuff Links – Book

 The book is separated into three parts.
 First, we have the written Italian chapter, which I skipped because it was translated into English by Clarice Zdanski in the second chapter.
 Over 33 pages, Volpini talks about the history of cuff links and starts out with the psychology of décor, the development of the shirt as well as uniforms and civilian fashions.
 While the focus is squarely on cuff links, he then mentions famous cufflink owner Oscar Wilde, talks about the Duke of Windsor and the cuff links he received from Wallis Simpson, and explains cuff links in Hollywood.
 He also provides a little overview of Art Nouveau, Arts & Crafts, Jugendstil, Liberty, and Wiener Werkstätte, and explains how these styles influenced the design of cufflinks.
-Finally he elaborates on hunting and animal motifs, arts & fantasy as well as sports, games and leisure times motifs of cuff jewelry.
+Finally, he elaborates on hunting and animal motifs, arts & fantasy, as well as sports, games and leisure times motifs of cuff jewelry.

-Altogether, the translation of the book is sometimes not entirely clear, but I was always able to understand the essence.
+Altogether, the translation of the book is sometimes not entirely clear, I was always able to understand the gist.
 It features many pictures and provides a good overview of cuff links in general.
 Unfortunately, the text is isolated from the pictures, so the reader must thumb back and forth through the book in order to better understand the content.
-Nevertheless, I think it is a very nice book about cuff links and for the price of 19.90 EUR it is well worth its money.
+Nevertheless, I think it is a very nice book about cuff links and for the price of 19.90 EUR, it is well worth its money.

 Though widely available in Italy, it is more difficult to find the book in the rest of the world.

 The best way to order it is through abebooks.
 It is then shipped from Italy to any destination worldwide.
 To the US, it only costs $26.55 at current conversion rates with $11.91 for shipping.
-In total you still spend less than $40.
+In total, you still spend less than $40.
 Considering that the book has to be shipped from the other side of the pond, it is a fair price.

 Moreover, if you like cuff links, you should also consider this cuff link book.